cs-pub-ro/blockchain-protocols-and-distributed-applications/chapters/dApps/lab/content/dApp.md

 After the time interval has passed, you can claim the funds by clicking the Pong button.
 Another blockchain transaction will wait to be processed, this time the amount will be zero, as we only have to invoke the `pong` function (specified in the _data_ field).
 The transaction will trigger a success message and the funds will be returned to the wallet.

-[comment]: # (mx-context-auto)

-## Step by step tutorial

-Please follow the [tutorial](https://docs.multiversx.com/developers/tutorials/your-first-dapp) and create your first dApp.
-Interact with the dApp and observe the blockchain transactions.